 Most of you will probably want to utilize the Peloton classes for your runs but realize that many of these treadmills come with their own fitness programs.

-I created this list based upon Amazon and other online user reviews, bestseller lists, and crowdsourcing.
+I created this list based upon online user reviews, bestseller lists, and crowdsourcing.
 I eliminated those with short tracks or limited inclines, as well as those that can’t handle intense workouts.

 Treadmills Under $1000

 This affordable treadmill is very popular with Peloton users.
 It has a 3.0 HP motor, incline up to 15 percent, tablet holder, and 325 lb. weight capacity.

 Warranty: lifetime coverage for the frame and motor, three years for the parts, deck, and electronics, and one year of labor.

 It has a 20×60 inch running deck and measures 82″ L x 35″ W x 57″ H. Although it’s much longer than either Peloton Tread, this one folds.